 Quaker Condition veteran Barney Lewis remembers selling Emlenton paraffin to W&F Products.
 "It had been always fun visiting the plant in North Tonowanda, these were very secret about how exactly they did stuff, however, you always had a sample to create home… Wax lips, Nickle NIPs – little coke bottle formed wax full of a coloured syrup.
 Others provided W&F, one being the IGI Group in Canada."
 (Worldwide Group Corporation., founded in 1943 as Worldwide Waxes Limited. of Toronto.)

 At its peak, W&F created about 30-million novelty wax candies yearly, however the company’s principle product, decorative candle lights, fought against a constant fight as import competition grew to become fierce.
-The cost of paraffin went from 7&cent to 50&cent per pound throughout the 1982 oil shortage.
+The cost of paraffin went from 7¢ to 50¢ per pound throughout the 1982 oil shortage.
 W&F Products battled.
 In 1994, after almost 70-years running a business, the organization unsuccessful.
 Its attorney summarized, "Regrettably, competition from China along with other Off-shore Rim countries that depend on cheap labor ultimately forced W&F’s decision to shut its doorways."
 One of the 250 former employees, rumors endured that W&F was driven into personal bankruptcy with a unsuccessful quest for the Guinness record for "world’s largest candle."

 W&F Products’ creditors scrambled for assets.
 The organization was offered piecemeal, such as the proprietary hardware that Glenn Confections had lengthy accustomed to produce their strange range of paraffin candies.